-The University encourages community members promptly report all crimes and other emergencies directly to WCU Police at 610-436-3311 or by calling 911.
+The University encourages community members to promptly report all crimes and other emergencies directly to WCU Police at 610-436-3311 or by calling 911.
 Nevertheless, the University also recognizes and acknowledges some may prefer to report to other individuals or University offices.
 The federal Jeanne Clery Act recognizes certain University officials as Campus Security Authorities (CSAs).
 The act defines these individuals as" officials of an institution who have significant responsibility for student and campus activities, including but not limited to, student housing, student discipline, and campus judicial proceedings.
 In addition to WCU Police, personnel within the University who are designated as CSAs include housing and residence life staff, staff in the Office of Student Conduct, athletic coaches and trainers, security guards, and faculty advisors to student groups.

-Individuals identified as CSAs by the institution through the function of their position (and not their title) are required to annually complete CSA training.
+Individuals identified as CSAs by the institution through the function of their position (and not their title) are required to complete CSA training annually.

-REPORTS MADE TO PASTORAL OF PROFESSIONAL COUNSELORS
+REPORTS MADE TO PASTORAL OR PROFESSIONAL COUNSELORS

 The Clery Act allows individuals working at West Chester University as pastoral or professional counselors to be exempt from reporting crimes to law enforcement.
 Pastoral and Professional Counselors, when acting as such, are not considered to be a campus security authority for Clery Act purposes and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
 As a matter of policy, the professional counselors at West Chester University are encouraged, when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary confidential basis to the Department of Public Safety for inclusion in the annual disclosure of crime statistics.
+Furthermore, when a professional counselor becomes aware of a threat either to a student themselves or to another student, staff or faculty member, the counselor will inform the Department of Public Safety immediately.
+If front desk staff or the case manager is given information of an imminent threat the staff will make sure one of the counselors on staff speaks with the student to do the assessment.